pytorch/tutorials/recipes_source/torchserve_vertexai_tutorial.rst

 ==================================================================

 Deploying large models, like Stable Diffusion, can be challenging and time-consuming.

-In this tutorial, we will show how you can streamline the deployment of a PyTorch Stable Diffusion model by leveraging Vertex AI.
+In this recipe, we will show how you can streamline the deployment of a PyTorch Stable Diffusion model by leveraging Vertex AI.

 PyTorch is the framework used by Stability AI on Stable Diffusion v1.5.
 Vertex AI is a fully-managed machine learning platform with tools and infrastructure designed to help ML practitioners accelerate and scale ML in production with the benefit of open-source frameworks like PyTorch.

 In four steps you can deploy a PyTorch Stable Diffusion model (v1.5).

 Deploying your Stable Diffusion model on a Vertex AI Endpoint can be done in four steps: